Absences are a normal workplace situation that an employer may need to deal with. But what happens when it’s for longer than you’d expect?

 Statutory Sick Pay

-There has been a recent change in the law around employer obligations in relation to sick pay. statutory sick leave.
-The Sick Leave Act 2022 has been passed by both houses of the Oireachtas and is due to commence in the coming months.
+There has been a recent change in the law around employer obligations in relation to sick pay.
+The Statutory Sick Pay scheme is a reflection of this, being enacted January 1st 2023.

 From an employer’s perspective, some key issues around sick pay, medical certificates, and return-to-work interviews remain important considerations.